You are here:

 Brenda Mallory, Acting General Counsel

-Brenda Mallory became EPA’s Acting General Counsel on January 4, 2013.
-Before serving as Acting General Counsel, Mallory served as Principal Deputy General Counsel, advising the General Counsel on legal and operational matters and overseeing the management of the Office of General Counsel.
+Brenda Mallory is EPA's Principal Deputy General Counsel; she advises the General Counsel on legal and operational matters and oversees the management of the Office of General Counsel.

 Mallory’s 27-year career in the environmental law and policy arena has included significant experience in both the public and private sectors.
 From 2005 until 2010, Mallory was the Associate General Counsel for the Pesticides and Toxic Substances Law Office, which provides legal support to the Agency concerning policy and litigation in the areas of pesticides and toxic substances.
 Other EPA leadership positions have included: Associate Deputy General Counsel with principal responsibility for supervising matters involving water and waste issues; Special Assistant in the Administrator's Office; and EPA's representative on a White House Task Force.